Ryfylke

-Ryfylke comprises the contemporary municipalities of Sauda, Suldal, Hjelmeland, Strand, Kvitsøy, the eastern island portion of Stavanger, and the Forsand part of Sandnes.
-There are no large cities in Ryfylke, but there are two major towns, Sauda and Jørpeland.
+Ryfylke comprises the contemporary municipalities of Sauda, Suldal, Hjelmeland, Strand, Kvitsøy, the eastern island portion of Stavanger, the Forsand part of Sandnes, and eastern Gjesdal.
+There are no large cities in Ryfylke, but there are two large towns, Sauda and Jørpeland.

-Scenic attractions include the Lysefjord with the mountain Preikestolen ("Pulpit Rock") and the mountain Kjerag.
+Scenic attractions include the Lysefjord with the mountains of Preikestolen ("Pulpit Rock") and Kjerag.
 The landscape of Ryfylke is characterized by high mountains in the interior; the highest and wildest are located in the north and are formed by hard, igneous rock.

-At Haukalivatnet lake (near Lysefjorden) there is a distinct end moraine presumably created by a prehistoric glacier.
+At Haukalivatnet Lake (near Lysefjorden), there is a distinct end moraine presumably created by a prehistoric glacier.
 This moraine led professor Jens Esmark (in 1824) to formulate the theory of an ice age over Scandinavia and other parts of the world.
-Esmark believed that climate changes due to the changes of the Earth's orbit caused ice ages.
+Esmark believed that climate change due to changes in Earth's orbit caused the ice ages.

 Etymology

 The Old Norse form of the name was Rygjafylki.
-The first element is the genitive plural of rygir which means "person that eats rye" and the last element is fylke which means "people" and has the same origin as German "volk".
+The first element is the genitive plural of rygir, which means "person that eats rye", and the last element is fylke, which means "people" and has the same origin as German volk.